 The final amount paid is also be impacted by the number of nights a child spends with each parent.
 Once these circumstances change modifications may be made to the original divorce judgment.

-As your Michigan divorce attorneys, we will represent your interests when seeking revisions to the awarded amounts of spousal support or alimony currently provided.
+As your Michigan divorce modification attorneys, we will represent your interests when seeking revisions to the awarded amounts of spousal support or alimony currently provided.
 If the financial situation of the party receiving support improves, the court may also consider changing the amount of alimony you are required to pay to the other person.

 Additionally, adjustments may be requested once a child reaches the age of 18 when the party does not have to provide primary care for the minor.